mbiermann/chef-titan/README.md

-# Opscode Chef cookbook for Titan graph database
+# Chef cookbook Titan graph database

-Installs the graph database Titan server package including the Rexster server for HTTP access in version 0.4.1 and utilizing the Apache Cassandra backend in version 0.2.2.
+Opscode Chef cookbook for installing the graph database Titan server including the Rexster server for HTTP access in version 0.4.1 and utilizing the Apache Cassandra backend in version 0.2.2.

+Target system: Ubuntu/Linux

 Please not that when trying to glue together different versions of Titan and Apache Cassandra this must conform to the [compatibility index](thinkaurelius.github.io/titan/wikidoc/0.4.1/Version-Compatibility.html).